How to market an online business and turn a tidy profit

 Did they end up on your landing page?
 Your logo should be clear for them to find.
 Did they write into live chat?
 Your business name shouldn’t take more than a glance to identify.

-While a lot goes into creating a well-designed storefront, the most important elements to land and unify are your logo, your brand colors, and fonts.
+While a lot goes into creating a well-designed website, the most important elements to land and unify are your logo, your brand colors, and fonts.

-Take, for example, the VenturePOP storefront.
+Take, for example, the VenturePOP site.
 From the product image to the logo treatment, everything feels like one cohesive experience thanks to the consistent styling.

 You can follow in the footsteps of VenturePOP’s Ciera and Kristy and elevate your branding further by tying together your product images, CTAs, and buttons, as well.